IanMarteens/Austra/README.md

 ## Last changes

 * Functions!
 We have user-defined functions now.
 Even recursive ones.
-* Sequences of double-precision values have been fully implemented, via the class name `seq`.
+* Sequences of numeric values have been fully implemented, using the `seq`, `cseq` and `iseq` classes.
 They are very similar to C#'s `IEnumerable` and LINQ.
 They can be converted to vectors and can use a vector as their source of data.
-* The lexical scanner has been rewritten.
-Most of the index checking is gone now.
-It is also a lot faster, as a consequence.
-* Overload resolution has been enhanced.
-The parser is now shorter, easier to read and faster.
-* AUSTRA has been added as the main application for using the language.
-It is a WPF application, running on .NET Core 7/8.
 * Moving Average models can be generated and estimated.
 * Linear programming has been added to the library, and it is available in the language.
 * AVX256 & AVX512 support for random number generators.